System environment (Hostname, DNS etc)

 ls /usr/share/squirrelmail/

-Go to this dir and run the configure:
+Go to this dir and run the command for configuration:

 cd /usr/share/squirrelmail/